-So instead I’ll tell a new tale, now listen or be sorry.
+So instead I’ll tell a new tale, so listen or be sorry.

 Strong Gryffindor, who taught the brave, befriended Slytherin we know.

-But why that friendship fell apart and best friends became foes?
+But why did friendship fall apart and best friends become foes?

 I was there and so can tell what no other person knows.